 The Company recognized charges during the fourth quarter of 1996 totaling approximately \$5,100,000, which increased cost of operations by \$3,800,000 and selling, general and administrative expense by \$1,300,000.
-The charges to cost of operations were primarily related to a December domestic operations physical inventory adjustment of \$300,000, a December foreign operations physical inventory adjustment of \$700,000, estimate revisions for costs of sales related to long-term contracts of \$800,000, increased reserves for excess inventories of \$600,000, and costs associated with asset disposals and deferred rent payments of \$1,400,000.
+The charges to cost of operations were primarily related to a December domestic operations physical inventory adjustment of \$300,000, a December foreign operations physical inventory adjustment of \$700,000, estimate revisions for costs of sales related to long-term contracts of \$800,000, increased reserves for excess inventories of \$600,000, and costs associated with asset disposals and retirements of \$900,000 and amortization of lease payments due at the end of the respective lease terms of \$500,000.
+The \$900,000 charge for asset disposals and retirements resulted from a fourth quarter review of the Company's fixed assets, in which certain assets were not readily identifiable or were deemed to be surplus as a result of the corresponding reduction in the Company's operations.
+The \$500,000 charge for lease payments reflected the inception-to-date amortization of end-of-lease payments for certain lease agreements which originated during 1994.
 The fourth quarter charges to selling, general and administrative expense include severance costs of \$500,000, warehouse move costs of \$500,000 and an increase in the reserve for uncollectible accounts receivable of \$300,000.
 With regard to the warehouse costs, in the second quarter of 1996 GTC implemented a cost saving strategy to integrate the materials warehousing function into its main Tampa facility.
-The total cost of the move was originally estimated to be \$400,000, but an increased cost of \$500,000 was recorded in the fourth quarter based on actual costs incurred and the review of additional information regarding sublease strategies.
+The total cost of the move was originally estimated to be \$400,000 comprised of planning and interior demolition costs, labor associated with the move of the warehouse function to the main facility, the impairment of existing leasehold improvements in the warehouse and estimated lease obligations net of estimated sublease revenue.
+However, an increased cost of \$500,000 was recorded in the fourth quarter based on actual costs incurred and the review of additional information regarding sublease strategies, including GTC's ability to sublease the warehouse at favorable lease rates.
+The anticipated date of completion of the warehouse relocation activity is contingent upon early termination of the lease.
+The lease currently provides for an early termination during January, 2000.